daynayoon/NutriByte/QuerySpec.md

 ```

 ## SELECTION
-Query: SELECT FoodCritic or RecipeCreator and show all customer information for either one of those two categories.
+Query: SELECT FoodCritic or RecipeCreator and/or name.
+Show all customer information that match those conditions.
 (RecipeCreator has cookingHistory and FoodCritic has ratingHistory information shown as well)

 sql: